 Signal

 We overlook the things that are within reach, until they are not.
 That this would happen with small, common, or easily replaced objects is understandable, even rational.
 And yet we also tend to overlook those things that are large, expensive, and central to our everyday lives.
-I am talking here […]
+I am talking here about […]

 No Comments